bobf/skep/README.md

 ## Architecture

-_Skep_ is comprised of an agent which should be run globally and a web server which must have exactly one replica.
+_Skep_ is comprised of three services:

+* An agent which is deployed globally (i.e. to all _Swarm_ nodes);
+* A monitor which must be deployed to one manager node;
+* A web app that can be deployed to any node but must also have only one replica.

+See [docker-compose.yml](docker-compose.yml) for example configuration.

 The agent periodically harvests system and container metrics which are sent to the web server and forwarded to the [_React_](https://reactjs.org/)-based front end.

-Agents use bind mounts to expose host metrics.
-The _Docker_ socket (`/var/run/docker.sock`) is used to monitor container metrics.
+Agents use bind mounts to access metrics from the host system (`/proc`, `/etc/`, and `/dev` are mounted).
+Agents also gather statistics about containers running on each host by mounting the `/var/run/docker.sock`.

-The agent is written in _Python_ using the excellent [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/index.html).
+The agent and monitor are written in _Python_ using the excellent [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/index.html).

 The web application is also written in _Python_ using the equally excellent [Flask](http://flask.pocoo.org/) web framework and [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/).